-How much homemade dog food should I feed my dogs?
+How much homemade dog food should my dog eat?

 This will definitely vary from dog to dog and I highly recommend speaking to your vet before going homemade.
 Generally speaking, for every 10 lbs your dog weighs is roughly 1/2 cup of prepared food.

 Rascal weighs 75 lbs and we feed him about 3-3.5 cups of food per meal (2 meals per day).